C-Trillos/TFM_CATG_SIM_MATLAB/README.md

 A MATLAB-based simulation platform for autonomous navigation of unmanned ground vehicles (UGVs) over terrain represented by Digital Elevation Models (DEMs).

 ## Overview
-This repository contains the software developed as part of a Master's Thesis “Integration of geospatial data in MATLAB for the realistic simulationof autonomous robotic vehicles in unstructured environments” at the University of Málaga (UMA).
+This repository contains the software developed as part of a Master's Thesis “Integration of geospatial data in MATLAB for the realistic simulation of autonomous robotic vehicles in unstructured environments” at the University of Málaga (UMA).

 The project provides a simulation environment for studying autonomous navigation over 2.5D unstructured terrain, combining real Digital Elevation Models (DEMs), terrain traversability assessment, global path planning, local path planning, virtual LiDAR-based obstacle avoidance, and continuous 3D vehicle pose adaptation.